mklauber/tw5-plugins-template/README.md

 * Go to settings for your travis-ci job and add an environment variable with the name `GITHUB_TOKEN` and the set the value to the github token string from the previous step.

 * At this point, travis should attempt to build and publish your plugins.

+* If all goes well, you should have a new branch named gh-pages.
+Go to settings on your repo, and most of the way down the page, there will be a section on "Github Pages".
+You need to select the gh-pages branch as the source.

-If all goes well, check your library at `{github username}.github.io/{repo name}.`
+*Finally check your library at
+`{github username}.github.io/{repo name}.`